R. Kenton Nelson: Career

 He spent the first eighteen years of his career as an illustrator and graphic designer.
 He also taught at his alma mater, the Otis Parsons Art Institute, as well as at the Academy of Art in San Francisco, California.

-Since the 1990s, he has painted his work in a studio in Pasadena, California, first in Old Town, then at the Castle Green, and now in West Pasadena near the Arroyo.
+Since the 1990s, he has painted his work in a studio in Pasadena, California, first in Old Town, then at the Castle Green, and finally in West Pasadena near the Arroyo.
+Now, he resides in San Clemente, CA, with his family, enjoying the sea breeze and sunny weather.

 His early influences include the photographer Louise Dahl-Wolfe, American advertisements from the 1950s, Fred Astaire and Alfred Hitchcock, as well as the writings of John Cheever, F. Scott Fitzgerald and Raymond Carver.
 He also credits David Alfaro Siqueiros, Bartolomé Esteban Murillo, and José Clemente Orozco, as well as Edward Hopper.
 Like Hopper and Grant Wood, he paints "narrative realism," set in California.
 His work "captures a Southern California where Walt Disney and Raymond Chandler collide."
 His paintings are influenced by Depression-era American artists like Edward Hopper and Grant Wood, as well as Mexican modernists like his great-uncle Roberto Montenegro.
 He is best known for his oil paintings, but has also had exhibitions of watercolor paintings and mosaic murals.

-The New Yorker has used his imagery seven times for their covers.
+The New Yorker has used his imagery nine times for their covers.
 In 2013, he did paintings for the American Contemporary Ballet.
 Additionally, his paintings were featured in the 2003 Nancy Meyers film, Something's Gotta Give.
 In 2005, he published a two-volume art book set called Rhyme and Reason, Prose and Cons.
+As of 2023, Nelson has begun to draw more inspiration from his Mexican heritage and favorite Mexican painters, and is exploring new themes that center around his family's history and culture.

 His work has been exhibited domestically, at the Pasadena Museum of California Art, the Peter Mendenhall Gallery in Los Angeles, the Reynolds Gallery at Westmont College in Montecito, California, the Cumberland Gallery in Nashville, Tennessee as well as the Eleanor Ettinger Gallery in New York City.
+More recently, Nelson had a 2024 exhibition in San Clemente's Casa Romantica.

 It has also been exhibited internationally, at the Plus One Gallery in London, England, at Galerie Nikolaus Ruzicska in Salzburg, Austria, and Galerie Michael Haas in Berlin, Germany.
 Famous collectors include Steve Martin, Diane Keaton, Dean Koontz, and Kevin Costner.